 The mapping of many sequences to one shape, shows a characteristic of degeneracy given by the existence of neutral paths.
 However, this mapping also exhibits a holographic correspondence where each minuscule part of the world of semiotic genetic descriptions holds within it the makings of the entire whole world of forms (see figure 1).
 The mapping of living cells’ words or proteins and their corresponding genetic descriptions, for a given determinate length, is expected to show that the number of linear sequences that satisfy one form is much larger than it is for RNA.
 The following data (see table 1) are only tentative estimations based on length restriction of 100 nucleotides for RNA and 100 aminoacids for proteins (Schuster, 1997) (Kauffman, 1993), (Perelson, 1988), (Segel and Perelson.
 1988).

-Estimated sizes of sequence and shape spaces for RNA and Proteins
+sequence and shape spaces for RNA and Proteins

 20100 = 10130